HBO shares unexpected Last of Us episode 5 update

 When the episode ended, it was then revealed that US fans will have less time to wait than usual.

-Instead of a full week wait in between episode four and five, viewers will have to wait just five days.
+Instead of having a full week wait in between episode four and five, viewers will be waiting just five days.

-The Independent has contacted Sky to see if the episode will air any earlier in the UK.
+The Independent has contacted Sky with regards to whether the episode will air any earlier in the UK.

-Since debuting in January, The Last of Us has become a huge success, receiving acclaim – in particular for its moving third episode featuring Nick Offerman and Murray Bartlett.
+Since debuting in January, The Last of Us has become a huge success, receiving much acclaim for its moving third episode, in particular, which featured Nick Offerman and Murray Bartlett.

 The show, which stars Pedro Pascal and Bella Ramsay in the lead roles, has been renewed for a second season.